silnrsi/FDBP/en-US/Unicode_Ranges.md

 title: Unicode Ranges
 ---

-There are two means within an OpenType font to indicate which scripts and Unicode ranges a font supports: the OpenType _ulUnicodeRange_ bit in the 'OS/2' table and the newer 'meta' table.
+There are two means within an OpenType font to indicate which scripts and Unicode ranges a font supports: the OpenType _ulUnicodeRange_ bits in the 'OS/2' table and the newer 'meta' table.

 ## ulUnicodeRange